Introducing the Recipients of the Incyte Ingenuity Awards in Vitiligo!

 VStrong Vitiligo Support Community was selected to receive an award up to $35,000 to implement its project, VStrong "Shine"- Vitiligo Sun Protection Strategy.

-Through an interactive workshop, VStrong "Shine" will unite various stakeholders to build a process for providing the vitiligo community with the necessary education about proper sun protection and resources to live a fruitful life while minimizing any negative impact of sun exposure.
+Through an interactive workshop, VStrong "Shine" united various stakeholders to build a process for providing the vitiligo community with the necessary education about proper sun protection and resources to live a fruitful life while minimizing any negative impact of sun exposure.